2023 Most Popular Online Anthropology Associate Degree Schools

 Women make up 83% of the anthropology majors at the school.

 The in-demand online associate degree programs at San Bernardino Valley College helped the school earn the #5 place on this year’s ranking of the best anthropology schools in the United States.
-Located in the medium-sized city of San Bernardino, San Bernardino Valley College is a public college with a medium-sized student population.
+Located in the city of San Bernardino, San Bernardino Valley College is a public school with a medium-sized student population.

 About 71% of the students majoring in anthropology at the school are women while 29% are male.